 - Right before serving, mix the honey, vinegar, and a pinch of salt in a small saucepan and bring to a boil over high heat.
 Reduce heat to a lively simmer and cook 5 to 8 minutes until it has been reduced to about 1/2 cup.
 Immediately drizzle the syrup over the squash.

-- Serve topped with pomegranate seeds, pine nuts and mint.
+- Serve topped with pomegranate seeds, pine nuts, and mint.
 Enjoy!

-Cocoa nibs are broken bits of husked cocoa beans that add delicate chocolate flavor and a delicious nutty crunch to baked goods.
+Moist, Cocoa-Enriched Brownie Bites Cocoa nibs are broken bits of husked cocoa beans that add delicate chocolate flavor and a delicious nutty crunch to baked goods.
 They can be found at upscale supermarkets and gourmet cookware stores.
-As you prepare this recipe, don’t be alarmed that the batter is very wet—the end result will be moist, tender mini-cakes that will leave everyone’s mouth watering.
+As you prepare this recipe, don’t be alarmed that the batter is very wet the end result will be moist, tender mini-cakes that will leave everyone’s mouth-watering.

 - 1/2 cup self-rising flour